-Easter brunch or dinner just wouldn’t be the same without a tasty helping of potato salad, and this is my best recipe for classic Southern Potato Salad!
-Just like Grandma used to make, this potato salad recipe is easy and is loaded with pickles and eggs!
+4th of July or summer picnics wouldn’t be the same without a tasty helping of potato salad, and I think this is the best recipe for classic Southern Potato Salad!
+Just like Grandma used to make, this easy to make, old-fashioned potato salad is creamy, tangy deliciousness, and is loaded with crunchy dill pickles, spicy mustard, mayonnaise and must-have hard-boiled eggs!

 Looking for other popular recipes from the South?
-Check out these delicious favorites: Southern Pimento Cheese Spread, Southern Pecan Praline Cake, Southern Style Crab Cakes, and Easy Classic Southern Tomato Pie.
+Check out these delicious favorites: Easy Southern Fresh Peach Bread, Southern Pecan Praline Cake, Old Fashioned Southern Cornbread, Southern Pink Lady Peas, and Southern Fresh White Acre Peas.
 Intrigued?
 Check out, even more, Southern Recipes.

-To make Southern Potato Salad gather your ingredients which include: potatoes, boiled eggs, onion, mayonnaise, yellow mustard, dill pickles and pickle juice, and salt and pepper.
+To make old-fashioned Easy Southern Potato Salad gather the ingredients which include: potatoes, boiled eggs, onion, mayonnaise, yellow mustard, dill pickles, dill pickle juice, and salt and pepper.

-Pour the cooked potatoes back in the dry pan and use a potato masher to mash them 3-4 times.
-This step makes your potato salad even creamier and ensures that the potatoes soak up even more of the delicious dressing.
+Pour the cooked potatoes back into the dry pan and use a potato masher to mash them 3-4 times.
+This step makes a creamy potato salad and ensures that the potatoes soak up even more of the delicious dressing.

-In the meantime, combine all the other ingredients together in a large bowl and mix well.
+While the potatoes are cooking, combine all the other ingredients together in a large bowl and mix well.

 Add the potatoes and fold in.